preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

     apt-get update
     apt-get install -y fsl-5.0-complete afni

-To install C3D, download the appropriate version for your platform from [Sourceforge](#http://sourceforge.net/projects/c3d/).
+To install C3D, download the appropriate version for your platform from [Sourceforge](http://sourceforge.net/projects/c3d/).
+Make sure the you use at least version 1.0.0.
 Unzip or mount the archive containing C3D and copy it to a memorable location.
 Finish by adding the following line to your `.bashrc` file:

     export PATH=/path_to/C3D/bin:$PATH

 ### Python Dependencies

-QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, and PyYAML.
+QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, PyYAML, and pandas.
 If you have `pip`, you may install these by typing in the command below:

-    pip install numpy scipy nipype nibabel nitime pyyaml
+    pip install numpy scipy && pip install nipype nibabel nitime pyyaml pandas

 ### QAP

 Once the pre-requisites have been satisfied, you can install the QAP package itself:

-    cd /tmp
     git clone https://github.com/preprocessed-connectomes-project/quality-assessment-protocol.git qap
     cd /qap
     python setup.py install